manwar/theweeklychallenge/content/blog/perl-weekly-challenge-372.md

 You are given a string text of words that are placed among number of spaces.

 Write a script to rearrange the spaces so that there is an equal number of spaces between every pair of adjacent words and that number is maximised.
-If you can't distribute, place the extra speaces at the end.
+If you can't distribute, place the extra spaces at the end.
 Finally return the string.

 #### Example 1